freeipa/freeipa/doc/designs/ldap_grace_period.md

 On successful password reset (by anyone) reset the user's passwordGraceUserTime to 0.

+Range values for passwordgracelimit are:

+-1 : password grace checking is disabled
+ 0 : no grace BIND are allowed at all post-expiration 1..MAXINT: the number of BIND allowed post-expiration

-The default value on install/upgrade will be -1 to retail existing behavior.
+The default value for the global policy on install/upgrade will be -1 to retain existing behavior.

+New group password policies will default to -1 to retain previous behavior.

+Existing group policies with no grace limit set are updated to use the default unlimited value, -1.
+This is done because lack of value in LDAP is treated as 0 so any existing group policies would not allow post-expiration BIND so this will avoid confusion.

 The per-user attempts will not be replicated.